 When you’re really angry, what can calm you down in an instant?

 Let me challenge your thinking here - no matter how good you get at calming your anger, that’s not the same thing as dealing with it.

-As a young child, I grew up in an abusive home, with a dad who didn’t know how to manage his anger.
-When it came out, it came out big, and made a mess of things.
+As a young child, I grew up in an abusive home, with a dad who didn’t know how to manage his own anger.
+When it came out, it came out in a big way, and made a mess of things.

 To my little kid brain, this was interpreted as-

-“Holy crap anger is SO bad, look how much damage it causes, I never want that.”
+“Holy crap anger is SO bad, look how much damage it causes, I can never do that.”

 Why This Doesn't Work